 It has long been said that on All Hallows’ Eve the boundary between the living world and dead thins, allowing spirits to run free.
 Ghosts and goblins roam the earth, witches take to the sky on their broomsticks and vampires rise from the dead.
-Whether you believe in paranormal activity or not, this Halloween don’t let your energy bill give you a scare.
+Whether you believe in paranormal activity or not, don’t let your energy bill give you a scare this Halloween.

 Defend yourself from unwanted spirits and high energy bills by sealing air leaks around windows, doors and air ducts.
 Before air sealing, conduct a visual inspection to detect leaks or hire a professional for a more thorough measurement of your home’s airflow.
 Check out more tips to stop cold air -- and spooks -- from invading your home.